Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

 > Note: This post assumes usage of Linux, OSX or similar, I'm afraid it isn't intended for Windows users since I just don't have the knowledge to help you there.
 Some of the information will apply, but you'll have to adapt things, I'm sure you can find Windows specific guides for the parts that don't fit.

 I'm not going into what editor you should use because that's a book in itself.
-If you're totally at a loss, check out [Cursive][], although I use [Spacemacs][] because I can't survive without good Vim emulation.
+If you're totally at a loss, check out [Cursive][cursive], although I use [Spacemacs][spacemacs] because I can't survive without good Vim emulation.
 There's probably a great plugin for your editor of choice and instructions on getting started, have a Google.

 A lot of what I'm going to be talking about can be found in practice in [github.com/robert-stuttaford/bridge][bridge], you may want to have a peruse at some point.